itsa/itsa.github.io/_docs/drag-drop/emitter.md

 ---
 module: drag-drop
 maintainer: Marco Asbreuk
-title: Emitter dropzones
+title: Emitter-dropzones
 intro: "Drag and drop is done by a single event: <b>dragdrop</b>.
 The eventobject notifies you when the drag has finished.
 You can inspect the Promise e.drag.then for this purpose.
 You can also be notified on drag-move by setting a callback-function through: <b>e.setOnDrag(callbackFn)</b>.
-Draggable HtmlElements have the attribute: <b>draggable=\"true\"</b>"
+Draggable HtmlElements have the attribute: <b>dd-draggable=\"true\"</b>"
 ---

 <style type="text/css">